Rule 10.603. Authority and duties of presiding judge

 Give the judge a copy of the notice to the commission under (A) if appropriate.
 If a copy is not given to the judge, the presiding judge must inform the commission of the reasons why so notifying the judge was deemed inappropriate;

-(ii)Notify the Commission on Judicial Performance if a commissioner or referee is disciplined or resigns, consistent with rule 10.703(k).
+(ii)Notify the Commission on Judicial Performance if a subordinate judicial officer is disciplined or resigns, consistent with rule 10.703(j).

 Be responsible for the recruitment, training, supervision, approval, and performance of temporary judges as provided in rules 2.810-2.819 and rules 10.740-10.746; and